Syncing audio to video of a grabbed video

 The calibration method works only if your VHS player is playing the videos with the same constant synchronization setting.
 If your player uses an automatic synchronization adjustment, you cannot ensure that the speed has not changed.
 Most likely you have to apply method c) in this case.

-The trying method is less accurate.
-With some practice you will succeed to estimate the audio delay to about 100 ms.
+With a little practice you will be able to estimate the sound offset to about 100 ms.

-Open the video with a video player (MPC Media Player Classic or VLC Media
+Open the video with a video player (VLC Media player or MPC Media Player Classic).

-Go to the end of the video to a location where you can easily compare the
+Go to a part of the video where you can easily compare the sound delay with the corresponding images.
+Sequences with clearly visible lip movements are favorable.

-In Media Player Classic you reach the audio settings via: Right-click > Audio > Options.
+In Media Player Classic you reach audio settings via: Right-click > Audio > Options.

 Activate [x] Audio time shift and put in any estimated value.
 You can input positive or negative values.

-numerical value for the audio time shift.
-If the audio is lip-sync,
+Gradually improve the numerical value for Audio time shift.
+If the audio is lip-synchronous, note the exact numerical value along with the time stamp.

 The example shows in Media Player Classic an audio time offset adjusted to +1100 ms.